Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_3/README.md

 ## Goal

-The goal of this part of the lab is to allow users to associate explorers with planets and display explorers unassociated with a planet on the planet's detail page.
+The goal of this part of the lab is to allow users to associate explorers with planets.
 ## Exercises

 👉 Refer to `mongoose-movies` as needed!